Adjunct Professor Claire Roberts

 2. The role of Vitamin D in the placenta and pregnancy success

-Recently, vitamin D has emerged as a micronutrient critical to optimal pregnancy outcome.
-In women, vitamin D deficiency has been associated with complications of pregnancy including preeclampsia, intrauterine growth restriction, gestational diabetes, preterm birth and a greater need for caesarean section.
-Although our understanding of the specific functions of vitamin D in pregnancy is scant, it seems likely that vitamin D deficiency may play a role in complicated pregnancies because robust regulation of vitamin D activation and degradation occurs in the placenta.
-The placenta contains enzymes responsible for localized vitamin D activation and degradation, as well as the vitamin D receptor, which is responsible for mediating vitamin D-dependent gene expression.
-In addition, vitamin D is known to interact with the IGFs and with members of the renin angiotensin system that are also important in pregnancy success (see below).
+In recent years, vitamin D has emerged as a micronutrient important for optimal pregnancy outcome.
+In women, vitamin D deficiency has been associated with complications of pregnancy including preeclampsia, intrauterine growth restriction, gestational diabetes, preterm birth and a greater need for caesarean section but the data are conflicting.
+Although our understanding of the specific functions of vitamin D in pregnancy is scant, it seems likely that vitamin D deficiency may play a role in complicated pregnancies because robust regulation of vitamin D activation and degradation occurs locally in the placenta.
+Animal studies have shown that maternal vitamin D deficiency is associated with excessive inflammation in the uterus underlying the placenta (decidua) that impacts fetal growth and health.

 Perhaps the best known function of vitamin D is in the maintenance of calcium balance.
 Indeed, calcium supplementation in women with low dietary calcium has been shown to prevent preeclampsia.
 However, little is known of the mechanisms by which vitamin D and calcium act in the placenta and in maternal adaptation to pregnancy.
-Vitamin D is likely to interact with a number of other systems in a calcium-dependent and -independent manner, thus providing a potential mechanism for complications of pregnancy resulting from vitamin D deficiency.
-We will elucidate the molecular mechanisms by which vitamin D deficiency affects placentation and pregnancy outcome to provide the breakthrough in vitamin D and pregnancy research that has been elusive to date.
+We are working to elucidate the molecular mechanisms by which vitamin D and calcium affect placentation and pregnancy outcome.

 Staff and students